LiEnby/a1.2.2b-hacked-client/README.md

 2) DragnDrop a1.2.2b.jar into jars/bin folder along with natives and lwgl.jar and such libs
 3) Rename a1.2.2b.jar to minecraft.jar
 4) Install JDK 1.6_17 & Add to PATH
-5) Change line 180 and 181 in conf/methods.csv to sin_00 and cos_00
+5) Replace conf/methods.csv with the one in here.
 6) Run Decompile.bat
 7) Copy patched source files into Sources/
 8) Run Recompile.bat